dutterbutter/contacts-list/README.md

 ### Installing

-Next all you have to is install the dependecies below and then start your development server.
+Next all you have to is install the dependecies below, start mongodb, start up the express server and then start your development server.

 ```
 NPM INSTALL